Holy Terror

 But was it the same wire?

-ATF examiner Greg Clees examined the extrusion marks made on the plastic insulation as it squeezed squeezed through the dye during the manufacturing process.
+ATF examiner Greg Clees examined the extrusion marks made on the plastic insulation as it squeezed through the die during the manufacturing process.
+This process makes the wire its uniform size.

 Those marks will be imparted